GerritCodeReview/k8s-gerrit/container-images/apache-git-http-backend/README.md

 * base image
 * Apache webserver
-* Apache configurations for http and https
+* Apache configurations for http
 * git (via base image) and git-deamon for git-http-backend
 * `tools/create_repo.sh`: cgi script to enable remote creation of new git repository over http.
 This is triggered by the Gerrit replication plugin